GovTechSG/seed-documentation/known-issues.md

 ?>- SEED does not support running other VPN clients together with Cloudflare WARP.<br>- We recommend not to turn on WARP and the VPN at the same time.

-2. Verify if you are running any VPN client concurrently with warp on and complete the following steps as needed:

-a.
-If yes, make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.
+2. If you are running any VPN client concurrently with Cloudflare Warp, make sure your VPN configuration does not route all traffic and DNS queries to the VPN server.

-b.
-If no, proceed to step 3.

 3. If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/raise-an-incident-support-request).

-## Issue 2
+## Connectivity issues

-**Users may experience connectivity issues**

 Cloudflare has reported connectivity issues for its users whose macOS WARP client version is earlier than 2022.12.583.0(20230112.24).
 These users may experience intermittent connectivity issues while trying to access websites over the internet.